 How To Have a Sustainable BBQ

-That sun has returned and garden parties are allowed again: barbecue season is calling.
+The sun is (sometimes) shining and barbecue season is calling.
 But have you considered the carbon footprint of your sizzling shindig?
 According to research by UK scientists showcased in the exhibition Take a Bite Out of Climate Change, a typical summer barbecue for four people is responsible for more greenhouse gases than an 80-mile car journey.
 Yet simple swaps will go a long way – from ethically sourced meat to UK-grown charcoal.
 Read on for tips on how to host a sustainable barbecue.

 How To Have a Sustainable Barbecue

 Buy meat and fish from local, sustainable producers

 If you’re going to be barbecuing meat and fish, consider where you’re getting it from.
 Eating local is always better for the environment – particularly for us, as British farmers are leading the way in sustainable food production.
 According to the Government’s Committee on Climate Change, greenhouse gas emissions from UK beef are about half the global average – and by 2040, British farmers are hoping to reach net zero emissions.